Drained (2024 film)

 Drained is a 2024 British romance vampire film co-directed and produced by Sean Cronin and co-directed, written and produced by Peter Stylianou.
 It stars Ruaridh Aldington, Madalina Bellariu Ion, Angela Dixon, Craig Conway, Andrew-Lee Potts, Natasha Patel, Ayvianna Snow and Andrew Lyle-Pinnock.
-The film is about a jobless artist who fall in love with a mysterious woman.
+The film is about a jobless artist who falls in love with a mysterious woman.

 Plot

 Thomas, a reclusive, disillusioned post-grad concept artist in London, is trapped in a monotonous existence.
 He spends his days sketching dark imagery, often inspired by his nightmares.
 Still living with his overbearing mother, his life grows more unbearable when her domineering boyfriend, John, moves in.
 Their frequent shouting matches drive Thomas to leave home and rent a gloomy, damp flat in a crumbling part of the city, a setting that mirrors his internal decay.

 One night, Thomas stumbles into a dimly lit jazz bar, where he meets Rhea, a hypnotically beautiful and distant woman.
 Her presence is magnetic, and their conversation flows with uncanny ease.
 Thomas brings her back to his flat, and they fall asleep on the couch.
 In the dead of night, he awakens to a strange, tingling pain.
 Rhea is silently feeding on his wrist.
 Her eyes glow faintly, and her mouth is smeared with blood.
 She licks the wound closed and calmly tells him it will heal.
 Terrified yet oddly exhilarated, Thomas doesn’t resist.

 Over the following days, Rhea returns, and Thomas allows her to feed again, this time more willingly.
 She tells him she can only take small amounts or risk damaging him permanently.
 But soon, the feeding sessions grow longer and more intense.
 He starts to crave the euphoric sensation of being drained, losing focus on art, friends, and even eating.
 He becomes pale, thin, and sickly, his body deteriorating as Rhea blossoms, glowing with vitality.

 Rhea tells Thomas stories of her long life, being turned during the Victorian era, witnessing the world evolve while she remained unchanged, and the agony of needing others to survive.
 Despite this, her tone lacks remorse.
 In one chilling monologue, she describes draining an abusive nobleman dry over hours, slicing his skin with a bone comb so every pore bled.
 She calls it “therapeutic.”

 John follows Thomas to his flat to bring him home.
 He bursts in one night while Rhea is there.
 Furious and disgusted, John strikes Thomas and demands that Rhea leave.
 Rhea responds by pinning him to the floor with unnatural strength, baring her fangs and gouging his throat with her teeth.
 Blood floods the floorboards, soaking into Thomas’s sketches.
 She drags John’s twitching body into the bathtub and slits his wrists to stage a suicide.